 Parker announced the news during his quarterly briefing at the Fulton Board of Commissioners’ March 17 recess meeting, which was held virtually due to the pandemic.
 He said MARTA’s 540 buses each have undergone several health and safety measures to comply with CDC guidelines.

-Fulton’s cities are expected to exclude a MARTA/transit option in the county’s second transportation special-purpose local-option sales tax, a 1% levy, when it sends their project lists to the state in May to get it placed on the ballot in the November election.
+Fulton’s cities are expected to exclude a MARTA/transit option in the county’s second transportation special-purpose local-option sales tax, a 1% levy, when it sends their project lists to the state in May to get it placed on the ballot for approval via a referendum in the November election.
 That prompted District 1 Commissioner Liz Hausmann and County Manager Dick Anderson, at the board’s March 5 mayors’ meeting, to pitch for reducing its share of the tax from 0.25% to 0.10% as a way for their mayors to change their mind on the issue.